SchoolListit/SchoolLIstIt-REST-Plugin/README.md

 # SchoolListIt REST API

 SchoolListIt REST API is a WordPress plugin that essentially functions as one of many backend servers for the SchoolListIt App.
+It does a few key things including:
+- creates custom post type for assignment
+- creates the custom taxonomies school, teacher, subject, grade
+- creates the endpoints associated with push-pull CRUD on the assignment post type from the SchoolListIt app
+- handles OAuth authentication for secure API calls (given a valid API KEY, a token is provided and on the second call the task is performed.)

 ## Information Architecture within the plugin and app
+The architecture is designed to facilitate flexibility and ease of use.
+Rather than taking the traditional approach for most education system, it is the goal of SchoolListIt to eliminiate the 'overhead' of posting information.
+Following the model of Facebook Groups and Google Places anyone can create a school, teacher, class, or assignment.
+Later, the school or teacher can 'verify' and gain read/write access to any content tagged as belonging to that school and/or class.

+The idea is to circumvent the headache of gaining access into existing student information systems and provide parents and teachers a tool that is quick and easy to use.

+### Assignments
+The assignment is the only 'object' which is created by and lives within this plugin.
+For a school to be an 'object' in WordPress, it should have its own WP installation (ie WordPress website with this plugin installed).
+Therein, the school is associated with an assignment by any user within the app tagging an assignment to a school.

 ### School Definition -
-A school is any community of learners unified together in the common goal to promote learning.

-There are no other constraints enforced on your school by this software.
-It must however, only allow appropriate content and conduct.
-Please moderate the content of your school, and remember we allow learners of all ages.
+A school in the SchoolListIt application can be created on the fly.
+There are no constraints placed by the app on who or how a school can be created.

 ### Classes, Teachers, Subjects, Grades -
 Classes are the congruence of a teacher, subject, and grade.
 Teachers and subjects are not hierarchal to any one school.
 They are also not hierarchal to each other.
 In other words, any ‘assignment’ or lesson on SchoolListIt can be added to any school, class, teacher, or subject.

-You should think of schools, teachers, subjects, grades as #Hashtags because under the hood, in the code, that is exactly what they are.
-More specifically schools, classes, teachers, subjects, grades are custom WordPress tags attached to assignments.
+Think of schools, teachers, subjects, and grades as #Hashtags because under the hood, in the code, that is exactly what they are.
+More specifically schools, classes, teachers, subjects, and grades are custom WordPress tags attached to assignments.
 Assignments are posts.
 These special tags can be used in any combination to define a new class.

+These can also be created on the fly.

 **Removing classes** -
-In practice, this means that any school or class will no longer show in your class feed when all of its due dates have expired and/or all the posts tagged with that school/class have been deleted.
+In practice, this means that any school or class will no longer show in the class feed when all of its due dates have expired and/or all the posts tagged with that school/class have been deleted.
 We hope this is an accurate picture of life.
 The platform archives unused and/or stale tags.

 **Assignment Date / Due Date** -
 Assignment date is not like a hashtag.
-It is intrinsically linked to that assignment.
+It is intrinsically linked to the assignment.
 It can be changed, but this is not the proper vehicle by which to “carry forward” an assignment to the next learning cycle.
 You should change the assignment date only to correct a mistake.
 Assignment Date and Due Date are WordPress post meta.

 **Keywords** -
 Keywords are also tags, and used in the traditional WordPress way.
 They are considered in search on SchoolListit, and we hope also on other search engines.

 ## Security
 Our application is built with security in mind.
 Through ReactJS we are decoupled from our database.
 API calls are encrypted.
 The student information lives only on the local device of the user.
 That student name, grade, and school is only exposed to the REST API via one encrypted call.
-We do not have any student performance data co-mingled with our engagement analytics.
+We do not have any student performance data co-mingled with engagement analytics.

 ### Distributed Databases
 The safest scenario would be for each school system to host its own instance of the SchoolListIt REST API plugin.
 Every distributed SchoolListIt database can still be rendered into the SchoolListIt app and globally available.
 By stringing together many smaller WordPress Databases, the whole system will be more secure from an attack and more performant.